 The New Testament pattern for a church is a simple one.
 The steps below are set forth in the books of 1 and 2 Timothy and Titus.

-At present our founder still serves as pastor and the congregation has recognized four men to serve with him as deacons.
-We also have one youth pastor in a full time status.
+At present our founder still serves as pastor and the congregation has recognized several men to serve with him as deacons.
+We also have one assistant pastor in a full time status.

 Brother James Knox serves as pastor of our church.
 His duties are summarized as follows:

 1. Study and teach God’s word to the church.

 2. Strive to live an exemplary Christian life.